 The API (Association of Play Industries) provides a comprehensive list of reputable suppliers for the purchase of playground equipment.
 When buying from API Registered Suppliers, you can also be safe in the knowledge that the API will intervene should you encounter any problems with your supplier.
 It’s also good to look out for companies that supply Kitemarked or TUV Certificated products; the Play Inspection Company also offers a comprehensive Project Management Service for assistance in this area.

 More and more authorities are now making sure that their inspectors are suitably qualified to carry out their day to day tasks.
 The easiest way to do this is to train your inspectors through the RPII course, which will also mean that they are registered upon successful completion.
 This training provides a measurable degree of competency for your staff, which could be crucial when defending claims made against your organisation in a Court of Law.
-The Play Inspection Company can offer training for all levels of playground inspectors, as well as RPII Certification.
+The Play Inspection Company can offer training for Routine & Operational playground inspectors, as well as RPII Certification.

 There’s no law to say that any form of inspection should be carried out on children’s playgrounds.
 However, it’s recommended in BS EN 1176 that inspections should be carried out throughout the course of a year.
 If you fail to carry out these inspections, or fail to keep records of these inspections taking place, then unfortunately you will leave yourself very much open to successful claims in the event of an accident.

 There are legal requirements that are applicable in:

 • The Health & Safety at Work Act

 • The Management of Health and Safety at Work Regulations

 It’s recommended that you carry out and keep records of 3 types of playground inspections throughout the course of the year, depending on the amount of use: These play area safety inspections are: